Syllabus:

 The students will be able to:

-- Apply these key principles in the design of their interactive artifact.
+• Apply these key principles in the design of their artifact.

-- Conduct an in-depth project about the design of an interactive artwork.
+• Conduct an in-depth project about the design of an artwork.

-- Prepare and deliver a written paper demonstrating their application of the theoretical concepts in the design of the interactive artifact.
+• Prepare and deliver written and video documentation demonstrating their application of the theoretical concepts and this year’s theme in the design of the artifact.

 Evaluation: